Happy Weekend Before Thanksgiving!

 A Cranberry Port Manhattan.

 Those three words spun together are a fall magician’s daydream.
 This cocktail is substantial, festive, barely fruity with all the heft of a traditional manhattan.
 Me love it long time.

 In the hubbub of the next few days, stop to breathe deeply and soak it all in.
-I know I will with the Princess home from college, a high school senior anxiously awaiting college acceptance letters, two parents I’m grateful and lucky to have alive, a sister-, brother-in-law and niece who keep me young and on my toes, and a husband I’m excited to keep kissing for the next twenty-three years.
+I know I will with the Princess home from college, a high school senior anxiously awaiting college acceptance letters, two parents I’m grateful and lucky to have alive, and a sister-, brother-in-law and niece who keep me young and on my toes.

 Cheers, my friends near and far.
 You make my life richer by being in it.